 Applicants can, however, change their starting term.
 If you have already applied for admission, but have not yet registered for classes, you may submit a change of term request form with the Graduate School.
 One term change within the academic year is allowed, but requests cannot cross academic years.
 Requesting more than one term change or term changes to new academic years requires a new application and fee.

-Madison Dudley, graduate program coordinator
+Madison Dudley, curriculum coordinator

 Phone: (541) 737.1349